drand/website/docs/blog/2021-09-14-the-value-of-drand.md

 Drand recently celebrated 1 year of undisrupted service, and completed 1M+ rounds of randomness (emitted at 30s intervals).
 You can read more about drand’s recent achievements in our recent [blog post](​​https://drand.love/blog/2021/08/10/drand-celebrates-one-year-as-a-randomness-service/).

-As a free, and not-for-profit service, the League of Entropy (LoE) members believe in the value of randomness as a foundational Internet service, and commit resources in order to maintain and operate the randomness network as a public Internet service.
+As a free, and not-for-profit service, the League of Entropy (LoE) members believe in the value of randomness as a foundational Internet service, and commit resources in order to maintain, and operate the Drand network for public use.
 In order to gain insights into the motivations, and vision for Drand shared by the LoE members, we  reached out to them with a few questions.
 In this blog post, we summarise answers shared by five members of the LoE (we will share responses from other members through future blog posts).

 We hope you enjoy reading these insights, and come and join the LoE to grow and strengthen the network!
 The larger the LoE, the stronger the security,  and reliability guarantees that drand provides, as any biasing attempt becomes significantly more difficult!